seharkansal/EMAIL-APP/README.md

 # EMAIL-APP
-this email app is created in app.js
+this email app is created in app.js. this is a simple email client app to send or recieve emails.